Today, I'm going to talk about Improv Club.

-Now, I haven't been a Drama person since elementary school, when I was given a non-speaking role in the school play.
-It ticked me off, and I realized then that I wasn't really that good of an actor.
-Not in front of people.
-As a writer, I have to be able to act, to step into someone else's shoes and take that perspective into the book.
-But you don't write with an audience right there staring at you.
+I haven't been a drama person since elementary school, when I was given a non-speaking role in a student-produced play.
+It upset me, and I realized then that I wasn't really that good of an actor.
+As a writer, I have to be able to step into someone else's shoes and take that perspective into the book, but I don't write with an audience right there staring at me.
 It's different.
-Plus, you can edit books, fix up the perspective if you mess up.
+Plus, you can edit books to fix up what doesn't work.
 You can't exactly go back and edit a performance.

 I actually really liked it.

-Now, I'm still not into going up and doing improv myself, although I have done so, but it is the best thing ever to watch.
-Such a great creative environment.
-To see these people just walk up and make up things off the top of their heads, funny things, interesting things--it's fantastic.
+I'm still not into going up and doing it myself, although I have done so, but it is the best thing ever to watch.
+It's such a great creative environment.
+To see these people just walk up and make up things off the top of their heads--it's fantastic.
 Genius storytelling in seconds.

-My favorite I've seen so far that I actually like to participate in would have to be "Shakespeare", where you act out, completely inventing everything on the spot, a short (but three act) play pretending it was written by Shakespeare.
-Shakespearean language, poetry, plot devices, etc. I love it because I'm a book nerd, and also because it's really funny to watch people try and figure out how to talk ye old English.
-The other one I really like is "Pick-A-Play", where three people use actual play texts, have the audience point out a line to start on, and then enter a scene with each other and one other person, where they have to use only lines from that play to create a scene.
-I like it because it's fun and crazy, but it's something I could actually do because, hello, there's an actual text in front of your face.
-WORDY WORD WORDS.
-It's actually really difficult, though.
-Just imagine.
+My favorite I've seen so far that I like to participate in would have to be "Shakespeare", where you invent a short, three-act play pretending it was written by Shakespeare.
+Shakespearean language, poetry, plot devices, etc. I love it because I'm a book nerd and also because it's really funny to watch people try to talk ye old English.

-I have no idea how much you actually got out of that, but the point is, if you're in need of some laughs or a really good creative atmosphere, you might want to try an improv club or the like.
-It's a great thing to participate in, or at least to go watch shows of.
+I have no idea how much you actually got out of that, but the point is that, if you're in need of some laughs or a really good creative atmosphere, you might want to try an improv club.

 Why I Hate James Pat...